Varsha-Kulkarni/Varsha-Kulkarni.github.io/_posts/2022-06-28-Accessibility.markdown

 # Screen Reader:
 - When Screen Reader is turned on, on Android devices, it automatically announces what element is in focus.

-- It is recommended use views that Android provides which include view's role and content required by Accessibility service.
+- It is recommended to use views that Android provides which include view's role and content required by Accessibility service.
 If you need a custom button, you extend the Button rather than starting from scratch with a View.
 <!--more-->